-Consider a smaller scale gift exchange this year.
-A secret Santa or white elephant exchange can be lots of fun and take away some of the stress.
+Consider a smaller-scale gift exchange this year.
+A Secret Santa or white elephant exchange can be lots of fun and take away some of the stress.
 Agree on a spending limit and purchase one gift instead of one for each person.
 Make sure everyone understands the importance of the spending limit as not everyone can participate on the same level.
-You might even want to encourage handmade gifts or “coupons” to give the gift of a service around the house for thoughtful and much appreciated gifts in place of store bought presents.
+You might even want to encourage handmade gifts or “coupons” to give the gift of service around the house for thoughtful and much-appreciated gifts in place of store-bought presents.

 Your wallet may be slimmer this year, but the holidays can still be special.
 Hopefully, next year will be more “normal”, or a new normal anyway.
 But for this year, find a unique and memorable way to celebrate.
 And please share your plans with the rest of us in the comment section below!